treeform/genny/README.md

 ## Quest for "nice" language binding.

-It would be pretty easy just export a C API from Nim and have users call the ugly C style methods but that is not our goal with Genny.
+It would be pretty easy to just export a C API from Nim and have users call the ugly C style methods but that is not our goal with Genny.
 Instead, we try to generate a "nice" API for each language that feels like it was custom-made.
 This means, where possible, we:

 * Use naming conventions that are familar in the language (CamelCase, Snake_Case or Kabob-Case).
 * Make sure regular `object`s are passed by value and behave simply.
 * Make `ref object`s behave like OOP objects with members, methods and constructors.
 * Generate helper methods like `==` or `isNull`.
-* Export `seq[X]` as some thing that feels like a native array.
+* Export `seq[X]` as something that feels like a native array.
 * Export `seq[X]` on a `ref object` behaves like what we call a bound-seq.
 * Support the `[]` syntax.
 * Support the `.` member syntax.
 * Overload math operators `+`, `-`, `*`, `/`.
-* Overload `proc`s, where we first unpack them to different C calls with unique prefixes and them repack them back into overloaded methods or functions.
+* Overload `proc`s, where we first unpack them to different C calls with unique prefixes and then repack them back into overloaded methods or functions.
 * Pass optional arguments.
 * Pass enums and constants.
 * Synchronize the binding language's GC and Nim's ARC GC.